cesar-rocha/UpperOceanSeasonality/README.md

 Acknowledgments
 ----------------
-[William R. Young](http://www-pord.ucsd.edu/~wryoung) provided helpful feedback on the first draft.
+[William R. Young](http://www-pord.ucsd.edu/~wryoung) and three reviewers provided helpful feedback on the first draft.
 Thanks to our colleagues at the [NASA Advanced Supercomputing Division](http://www.nas.nasa.gov) and the MITgcm and SciPy communities for their awesome support.